-OVERVIEW: The National Anti-Vivisection Society (NAVS) Sanctuary Fund is a niche grant maker that supports organizations rescuing animals in emergency situations in which there is an immediate and dire need.
+OVERVIEW: The National Anti-Vivisection Society (NAVS) Sanctuary Fund is a niche grant maker that supports organizations rescuing animals in emergency situations with an immediate and dire need.

-IP TAKE: Don’t apply unless your group needs support for a specific project involving the protection of animals in circumstances threatening their health or well-being or in which the goal is the relief of immediate suffering.
+IP TAKE: NAVS supports specific projects involving the protection of animals in circumstances threatening their health or well-being or in which the goal is the relief of immediate suffering.

-The fund prioritizes emergency disaster relief and the rescue of animals from threatened habitats above all other causes, but when there is money to spare, which there often is, it also supports efforts to rescue and relocate animals from research laboratories, roadside zoos, slaughterhouses and the entertainment industry.
-The NAVS fund occasionally donates to wildlife rehabilitators and to unique spay/neuter programs such WeSNiP: Spay and Neuter in Whatcom County, which provides spay/neuter services to low-income communities in that area, as well as 2000 Spays and Neuters for its efforts to sterilize a group of 60 cats in a public housing community.
+Grants range from $5,000 to $25,000, and multi-year requests are considered.
+The fund prioritizes emergency disaster relief and the rescue of animals from threatened habitats; however, it also funds efforts to rescue and relocate animals from research laboratories, roadside zoos, slaughterhouses and the entertainment industry.
+The NAVS fund occasionally donates to wildlife rehabilitators and to unique spay/neuter programs such WeSNiP: Spay and Neuter in Whatcom County, which provides spay/neuter services to low-income communities in that area.

-Support is limited specifically to funding the relocation of vulnerable animals and to the construction of new habitats, and in all cases except those involving disaster relief and the rescue of animals from threatened habitats, organizations must already have the means to care for the animals over the long term.
+While NAVS prioritizes the rescue of laboratory animals, other types of rescues should not be discouraged from applying.
+It commonly funds primate sanctuaries and horse rescues, but NAVS does not make exclusions for any type of animal.
+NAVS limits its funding to relocating vulnerable animals and to the construction of new habitats.
+In all cases, except those involving disaster relief and the rescue of animals from threatened habitats, organizations must already have the means to care for the animals over the long term.
 Any groups who have acquired animals illegally will not be considered.
 To see more about past grantees, click here.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)